nivenly/website/content/en/blog/2025/2025-04-01-fediverse-security-fund.md

 * High (7.0 \- 8.9) – $250 USD
 * Critical (9.0+) – $500 USD

 Since this is a new program and we want to gather data about how contributors will engage with it, the Fund will allocate a maximum of **$5,000 USD** between **April 1, 2025** and the end of **September 30, 2025**.
-Shortly before the conclusion of the experiment, Nivenly will hold a member vote to a) determine if we want to continue the program, and b) establish a longer-term committee to steward and maintain the program.
+Shortly before the conclusion of the experiment, Nivenly will hold a [member vote](/governance) to determine if we want to continue the program, and to establish a longer-term committee to steward and maintain the program.

 During the experiment, a single contributor is limited to a **maximum payout of $1,000 USD**.
 Payment processing fees do not count towards an individual’s maximum payout.